Farrellh999/Dog-Breeds-Data-Science-Project-Nov-24/README.md

 # Project Background
 Dogs are notoriously know as man's best friend, with the vast displays on social media of 'doggos' further illustrating this point.
 However, with the emergence of social media, in addition to the displays of love and affection these animals bring, it is becoming more common to bare witness to the public debates surrounding the ethics of dog breeding and the health of certain dog breeds.
 This project aims to examine the relationship between popularity ranking and the number of genetic ailments.

+If there is a positive relationship between the number of genetic ailments and popularity, this could raise an issue surrounding more dogs being born with a higher risk of illness, and therefore it could open up discussion surrounding the drivers for owning such dogs and exploring owner knowledge of the breeds and potential health ailments.

+If there is a negative relationship between the number of genetic ailments and popularing, this could indicate that knowledge surrounding dog health is widely understood in the public and people are actively considering avoiding owning dogs with certain genetic ailments.

+If no relationship is discovered, then it indicates that either:
+* The public have little awareness of genetic ailments in dog breeds; or
+* The public do not hold the possibility of genetic ailments as a strong enough deterrent to buying certain dog breeds.

 # Project Summary